mykelalvis/FT/Traveller/Spacecraft/Starship Operator's Manual.md

 An exhaustive treatise on the many kinds of weapons used in space combat over the millennia would be larger than this book.
 To usefully classify the vast and diverse array of shipborne weapons in Charted Space, it is necessary to group many types into a few categories.

 One common equation relevant to weapons engineers is for kinetic energy, KE = ½mv^2.
 In Galanglic, 'the kinetic energy of a projectile is equal to half the mass times velocity squared'.
 Armament engineers have to work backwards from that.
 They have a maximum energy budget, minus inefficiencies in the weapon's launch mechanism.
-Energy requirements for a (physical) projectile increase linearly as the mass goes up but quadratically as velocity increases.
+Energy requirements fora (physical) projectile increase linearly as the mass goes up but quadratically as velocity increases.
 Space warfare demands the highest possible muzzle velocity achievable to allow accuracy at long range, even at the cost of projectile size, thus one can trace the history of weapon development as incremental increases in muzzle velocity coupled with substantial decreases in projectile size.

 Missiles propel enormous warheads, hence why more than half of a missile is its m-drive.
 Slugthrowers suffer as well, as there is generally a minimum size requirement per projectile due to constraints of the specific launching systems.
 Bombardment slugthrowers tend to use heavier projectiles and lower velocities, while dedicated space combat slugthrowers like sandcasters go as small as possible.
 Plasma and fusion weapons take this further, firing a minimally sized gas at outrageous velocities and relying on temperature to do additional damage.
 Particle and meson weapons reach the extreme of what is possible, such as firing individual particles at high fractions of light speed.
 Lasers sidestep the issue by using massless photons that travel at lightspeed.